salaarprabhas/Movie_Ticket_Analysis/README.md

-# Movie Ticket Sales Analysis Using Timeseries
+# Movie Ticket Sales Analysis Using TimeSeries

 This repository contains a comprehensive data analysis project on **movie ticket sales**, aiming to uncover patterns, trends, and actionable business insights using Python-based data analytics techniques.